-Adidas’ sales in the United Kingdom fell 9.0 percent to £1.125 billion in 2023, according to its UK-specific accounts filed at Companies House.
+Adidas’ sales in the UK fell 9.0 percent to £1.125 billion in 2023, according to its UK-specific accounts filed at Companies House.
 Net profits in the country were down 29.0 percent to £22 million.

 Gross margins eroded to 19 percent, down from 24 percent a year ago.
 Profit before tax fell 18 percent to £30.9 million.
 Operating profits slid 11.5 percent to £36.3 million from £41.0 million.

-In a board statement signed by Michael Creighton, Adidas Brand Director UK Region, Adidas said: “2023 was a transition year for Adidas.
+In a Board statement signed by Michael Creighton, Adidas Brand Director for the UK region, Adidas said, “2023 was a transition year for Adidas.
 The appointment of Bjorn Gulden as new CEO in January paved the way for a successful start.
 The company significantly reduced its inventories and created a lot of brand heat by offering some of the most sought-after product in the market.
 The rapid scaling of the Terrace range is a standout example that has driven customer demand in 2024.”

 Addressing “global challenges” facing the brand, Adidas said, “2024 has started with high inflation, interest rate rises and geopolitical tensions.
 Despite the above challenges, the 2024 outlook is positive with consumer demand still high for Adidas products mainly driven by the terrace trend in lifestyle and the industry is set to benefit from Euro 2024 and Olympic Games Paris 2024.”